 But how could Lord Shiva be at comfort when his precious beloved wife wasn’t at ease and was all dull?
 With the sensibility of a loving Husband, Lord Shiva is believed to have then washed the body of his wife, Goddess Parvati with the water of the Holy Ganga and she regained her sparkling and radiant beauty back.

 “Mahagauri”, meaning extremely fair, radiant, peaceful and calm is also the ‘wish-fulfilling’ avatar of the Mother Goddess that is worshiped on the 8th day of the Holy Navratri.

 Because of her white and fair complexion, she is compared to the conch, the moon and the white flower of Kunda.
 Symbolically, the night blooming jasmine is also her favorite flower.

 She wears a simple white sari, is depicted with 4 arms and rides a white bull.
-One of her right hand is in a posture that alleviates fear and with the other she holds a trident whereas she holds a small drum in one of her left hand and the other remains in a blessing posture for her devotees.
+One of her right hand is in a posture that alleviates fear and with the other, she holds a trident.
+She holds a small drum in one of her left hand and the other remains in a blessing posture for her devotees.
 In this form, She now personifies herself again as the happy wife of Lord Shiva and the composed and peaceful Mother figure.

-It is believed that “Goddess Mahagauri” is the absolute goddess of kindness and mortality.
+It is believed that the incarnation of Devi Durga as “Goddess Mahagauri” is the absolute expression of kindness and mortality.
 She purifies the soul of those of her devotees and her earthly children, by forgiving their sins and help them get rid of materialistic vices and misery by leading them to path of contentment and self-realization.

 ♥ Happy Navratri ♥